swellaby/vscode-common-pack/README.md

 [![Test Results Badge][tests-badge]][ci-pipeline-url]
 [![License Badge][license-badge]][license-url]

 VS Code Extension Pack that contains a few common extensions that we use everywhere.
-We noticed we were adding these three as workspace extension recommendations in every project so we decided to bundle them together in this pack!
+We noticed we were adding these as workspace extension recommendations in every project so we decided to bundle them together in this pack!

 ## Included Extensions